membersheep/ems/README.md

 ## TODO
 v0.1
 UI
+	- Larger track texts
-	- Better active step visualization (try a radial gradient under the step circle) Functions
+	- Fix polygonal visualization (invert the track sorting to draw correctly) Functions
 	- Mute track use notes 01  04  07  10  13  16  19  22
 	- A/B function: A button, B button, A->B button to toggle chaining, copy to A/B button